-At the Reading observatory, surface temperature was measured using a $100~\Omega$ platinum resistance thermometer that was located inside a Stevenson screen.
-Also, surface pressure was measured using a Druck precision barometer that is sensitive to 1 Pa and is identical to that used by [11].
-At the Lerwick observatory, surface temperature was measured using a H&B PRT100 and surface pressure was measured using a Vaisala PTB220 sensor with an uncertainty of 5 Pa.
-Surface temperature and pressure measurements from Reading and Lerwick were all averaged over durations of one minute, to increase the signal-to-noise ratio.
-The data were truncated to examine the three-hour period centred on the time of maximum occlusion, which was approximately 0930 UTC.
-This time window was chosen based on previous experiments, which have identified that the majority of the relevant wave perturbations are recorded between 15 minutes and 1 hour from the eclipse maximum [9,11].
+At the Reading Observatory, surface temperature was measured using a 100 Ω platinum resistance thermometer that was located inside a Stevenson screen.
+In addition, surface pressure was measured using a Druck precision barometer that is sensitive to 1 Pa and is identical to that used by Aplin & Harrison [11].
+At the Lerwick Observatory, surface temperature was measured using an H&B PRT100 and surface pressure was measured using a Vaisala PTB220 sensor with an uncertainty of 5 Pa.
+Surface temperature and pressure measurements from Reading and Lerwick were all averaged over durations of 1 min, to increase the signal-to-noise ratio.
+The data were truncated to examine the 3 h period centred on the time of maximum occlusion, which was approximately 0930 UTC.
+This time window was chosen based on previous experiments, which have identified that the majority of the relevant wave perturbations are recorded between 15 min and 1 h from the eclipse maximum [9,11].

-To examine rapid fluctuations in the surface measurements, both pressure and temperature time series were de-trended using a smoothing spline to remove any relatively slow background variability.
-To minimise tapering effects around the edges of the selected time window, the smoothing spline was fitted to 6 hours of data surrounding the eclipse and was then truncated down to 3 hours.
-The residual data were then smoothed using a 10-point moving Savitzky-Golay method similar to that used by [12].
-To examine periodicities in the residual data, Lomb periodograms [14] were taken, which tolerate missing data points and produce statistical significance values for each peak in the periodogram.
+To examine rapid fluctuations in the surface measurements, both pressure and temperature time series were detrended using a smoothing spline to remove any relatively slow background variability.
+To minimize tapering effects around the edges of the selected time window, the smoothing spline was fitted to 6h of data surrounding the eclipse and was then truncated down to 3h.
+The residual data were then smoothed using a 10-point moving Savitzky-Golay method similar to that used by Zerefos et al. [12].
+To examine periodicities in the residual data, Lomb periodograms [18] were taken, which tolerate missing data points and produce statistical significance values for each peak in the periodogram.

-As discussed in section 1, there may be other meteorological sources of gravity waves present.
-To attempt to determine if any of the pressure perturbations detected are eclipse-driven, one can examine the wave propagation direction and speed to see if any gravity waves are propagating away from the umbra.
-Information about the wave direction and speed can be calculated from the difference in the wind vectors between minimum and maximum pressure perturbations [24].
+As discussed in §1, there may be other meteorological sources of gravity waves present.
+To attempt to determine whether any of the pressure perturbations detected are eclipse-driven, one can examine the wave propagation direction and speed to see whether any gravity waves are propagating away from the umbra.
+Information about the wave direction and speed can be calculated from the difference in the wind vectors between minimum and maximum pressure perturbations [19].